How do I search BIROn?

 - Users with accounts who perform a search will see an option to Save.
 You can then configure alerts for any new content meeting your search criteria.
 View your saved searches by following the link in the navigation bar.

 - Non-registered users, (i.e. students and non Birkbeck-affiliated researchers) can set up an RSS/Atom feed for each search to keep up to date with new entries matching your search criteria.

 - RSS/Atom feeds can also be added to personal web pages to provide a dynamic publications list.

 Can I export search results?

-- Results can be exported in twelve formats, including those compatible with Endnote and Reference Manager.
+- Results can be exported in fifteen formats, including those compatible with Endnote and Reference Manager.
 Choose one from the drop-down list at the head of your search results.

 What does "Request A Copy" mean?

-- The Request a Copy button should only appear when BIROn holds a locked copy of the full-text (often due to copyright or embargo.)
+- The Request a Copy button should only appear when BIROn holds a locked copy of the full-text (due to copyright or embargo.)
 This sends a request to the author for a copy of the item, and provision of such is at his/her discretion.
 If provided, this copy is distributed on an individual basis only under the terms of fair use, and must not be distributed further.